The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: Final Algorithm and Implementation Details

 \begin{nprop} Suppose $\kappa_i^{(t)} = 0$ at some iteration $t$ in \cref{algo:learn_skim_hyp}.
 Then, for all subsequent iterations $t' \geq t$, $\kappa_i^{(t')} = 0$. \end{nprop}

-Based on \cref{prop:grad_descent}, we may view \cref{algo:learn_skim_hyp} as a gradient-based analogue of backward stepwise regression; we start with the full saturated model by initializing all $U_i > c$ (and consequently all $\kappa_i > 0$).
+Based on \cref{prop:grad_descent}, we may view \cref{algo:learn_skim_hyp} as a gradient-based analogue of backward stepwise regression; we start with the model that includes all covariates by initializing all $U_i > c$ (and consequently all $\kappa_i > 0$).
 Then, we keep pruning off covariates the longer we run gradient descent.
 We demonstrate empirically in \cref{sec:experiments} that the actual data-generating covariates remain while the irrelevant covariates get pruned off.
-Once we have found the kernel hyperparameters from \cref{algo:learn_skim_hyp}, \cref{algo:var_select} and \cref{algo:orth_effects} in \cref{A:algo_moved} show how to perform variable selection and recover the effects, respectively.
+Once we have found the kernel hyperparameters from \cref{algo:learn_skim_hyp}, \cref{algo:var_select} and \cref{algo:orth_effects} show how to perform variable selection and recover the effects, respectively.
 Both \cref{algo:var_select} and \cref{algo:orth_effects} follow directly from \cref{lem:kern_var_select} and \cref{lem:kern_select}.
+In \cref{A:add_algo_details}, we discuss additional algorithmic details such as how to select $c$ in \cref{algo:learn_skim_hyp}.

-\textbf{Estimating $\Psi_{ij}^i$ for Change-of-Basis Formula in \cref{thm:theo_proj}.} Our change-of-basis formula in \cref{eq:change_basis} requires computing $\Psi_{ij}^i$.
+\textit{Estimating $\Psi_{ij}^i$ for change-of-basis formula in \cref{thm:theo_proj}.} Our change-of-basis formula in \cref{eq:change_basis} requires computing $\Psi_{ij}^i$.
 As we show in our proof of \cref{eq:change_basis}, $\Psi_{ij}^i$ has the interpretation as the basis coefficients associated with an $L^2$ projection.
 Since this $L^2$ projection requires a high-dimensional integration, we use Monte Carlo to estimate $\Psi_{ij}^i$ in \cref{algo:change_basis}.
 We prove that our Monte Carlo estimate converges to the true projection coefficients in \cref{prop:change_basis_correct} below. \begin{nprop} Let $W \rightarrow \infty$ in \cref{algo:change_basis}.
 Then, the components returned from \cref{algo:change_basis} converge to the decomposition in \cref{eq:change_basis}. \end{nprop}